frictionlessdata/website/site/people/README.md

 ## Fellows Programme

 The Frictionless Data for Reproducible Research Fellows are early career researchers that are being trained to become champions of the Frictionless Data tools and approaches in their fields of research.
+You can read more about the Fellows on the [Fellows site](https://fellows.frictionlessdata.io/).

 <div class="grid grid-cols-1 md:grid-cols-2 lg:grid-cols-3">
   <TeamProfile